-- 1. Discuss the most common sources of nitrogen fertilizer used in Region 6. - 2.
-Determine the right source of nitrogen based on: - a. crop type and cropping system. - b. climate (temperature, precipitation, leaching, and runoff patterns). - c. soil texture and the effect of surface soil pH. - d. environmental concerns in surface and groundwater. - e. crop stage. - 3.
-Be able to calculate N costs as a cost per pound of N.
+- 1. Understand the most common sources of nitrogen used in your state. - 2.
+Determine the right source of nitrogen based on: - a. crop type and cropping system. - b. climate (temperature, precipitation, leaching, and runoff patterns). - c. soil texture and the effect of surface soil pH. - d. environmental concerns in the local area (surface and groundwater). - e. crop stage.